verbb/formie/docs/get-started/upgrading-from-v3.md

     return $schema;
 }

+protected function formSettingAttributes(): array
+{
+    $settings = parent::formSettingAttributes();
+    $settings[] = 'endpointUrl';

+    return $settings;
+}
 ```
 :::

 Always start with `parent::defineFormSettingsSchema($form)` unless you have a specific reason not to.
 The parent schema includes the standard Enabled setting.

+Formie 4 only saves and populates form-level integration attributes returned by `formSettingAttributes()`.
+Add every custom setting used by your form schema to this method.
+For registered integrations, undeclared values are discarded so form data cannot override plugin-level settings such as credentials or provider base URLs.
+Opaque settings for a temporarily unavailable integration are retained to avoid data loss, but are not hydrated at runtime.

+Custom integrations that send to a URL configured on each form should use `requestPublicEndpoint()` or `deliverPayloadToPublicEndpoint()`.
+Provider API calls with fixed endpoints should continue to use `request()` or `deliverPayload()`.

 ### Captchas and Address Providers